-It’s the best pest control solution out there.
+It’s the best Do it yourself pest control solution out there.

 Don’t forget to do the free things that keep bugs away as well like trimming bushes and trees back from off the house and cleaning up any standing water.
 Not leaving food out for extended periods of time helps keep the bugs at bay too.

 I was spending $70 every quarter for my super small house to get sprayed for bugs.
 I spent less than that on everything I needed to outfit myself for Bugmageddon (that is when the bugs decide to revolt.
 I’m surprised you haven’t heard about it).
 My poor math skills lead me to believe that I’ll now be spending roughly $10 a year on bug remediation through the beauty of do it yourself pest control.
 Now that I own two homes, one primary and one rental, it is even more crucial for me to find outside of the box ways like this to save money.
 Taking this one simple step out of the hands of a company and into my own is going to save me just over $1,000 a year.
 And that’s nothing to sneeze at!